ehsand/RxSocketIO/README.md

 socket.connect();

 ```
 You can set a socket with additional options.
-It is the original `Socket.IO-client` liblary object.
+It is the original `Socket.IO-client` liblary object:

 ```java